Sphee2/SEF_FR/README.md

 - Dynamic shell textures on Breaching SG an Benelli M4 depending on shell type.
 - Fleeing suspects are considered threat if running with a gun within 15 mts from a player
 - Maglite Torch , using the light makes evidence glowing to allow player a faster search of them.
+- new Body Armors (taken from vanilla) , Level II armor and Kevlar (no sleeves).

 FIXED:
 - Fixed many fps loss when low ready in MP
 - Suspects can remove wedges only within 35 mts from players.

 #### V0.65 ####